javirandor/disasters-wikipedia-floods/README.md

 This repo contains the code used for the paper entitled "Uneven Coverage of Natural Disasters in Wikipedia: the Case of Floods", which can be found at: [link when published]

 ⚠ Site in construction

+The whole code found in GitHub after the extraction of the sentences from Wikipedia using `extract_wikipedia_articles.ipynb` has been executed with a random sample of 100 sentences that can be found in the file `sample_wikipedia_sentences.csv`.